jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

     * Post source to public repository
     * Add a local demo mode running on a Node server as driver.

+### PixieReport To Dos Discarded
+* Organize into standard Node project tree? _I couldn't find a useful standard, so: no._

 ### PixieReport To-Do

 * Make night-with-comet the standard night background for Moomin pixies.
     * Original Moomin pixies were a snap-in for dolls + backgrounds
     * Loading of the named layers can be special falling back to standard
 * Source clean-up, public repository (parse to pixie code published)
+    * Revise the resource loader so that it can be called repeatedly with alternative parameters, maybe keying off the pixie set name, rather than binding a single set of image and image alt text resources.
     * Local demo server:
          * More variety of sample pixies
          * Interactivity, options, prototype a bookmarkable URL for preferences